Worker's Compensation FAQ

 A. If she passed out while standing at a work station and hit the floor, the answer would be no. There is case law which suggests that the risk of that injury is a personal risk.
 But, where the employee is driving, or up on a ladder, or in some other position of increased risk due to the employment, the injury sustained as a result of that increased risk is compensable, even though the cause for passing out was a personal risk.
 This is basic risk analysis - which of the risks is the more significant cause for the injury.

-Q. I HAVE AN EMPLOYEE WHO IS ON SEDENTARY WORK RESTRICTIONS AND HER EMPLOYER WAS ACCOMODATING.
-HOWEVER, THE EMPLOYEE'S LOCATION CLOSED AND ALL OF THE EMPLOYEES WERE LAID OFF.
+Q. I HAVE AN EMPLOYEE WHO IS ON SEDENTARY WORK RESTRICTIONS, AND HER EMPLOYER WAS ACCOMMODATING.
+HOWEVER, THE EMPLOYEE'S LOCATION CLOSED, AND ALL OF THE EMPLOYEES WERE LAID OFF.
 WOULD SHE NOW QUALIFY FOR TTD BENEFITS OR BE ELIGIBLE FOR UNEMPLOYMENT?
 SHE WAS TOLD BY UNEMPLOYMENT THAT SHE WOULD NOT QUALIFY FOR U/C UNTIL SHE IS RELEASED TO FULL DUTY WORK.

 Robert Fanning